 Ideally, we would be able to completely isolate the role of cash grants on post-disaster household finance, migration, and business survival.
-This would allow for a direct test, for example, for whether cash grants substitute for personal debt and lead to a decrease in the level of debt incurred by disaster victims.
 The ideal approach is complicated by the existence of multiple federal disaster assistance programs, social safety net transfers, and non-profit disaster assistance (e.g. Red Cross).

-The most significant of the other disaster assistance programs in our setting is Public Assistance.
+The most significant confounder of the other disaster assistance programs in our setting is Public Assistance.
 Public Assistance is made available to local and state governments as well as non-profit organizations.
 These groups can access grant money to repair infrastructure and to aid in the reconstruction of public buildings.
 Individual and Public Assistance grants following a tornado are highly correlated.
-Public Assistance grants are distributed after nearly all of the tornadoes where direct cash grants are available, and after very few of tornadoes without cash grants.
 Public Assistance grants could indirectly benefit disaster victims by increasing overall economic activity.